-^{25 &}lt;u>See Rule 14.11(i)(4)(B)(i).
+^{28 &}lt;u>See Rule 14.11(i)(4)(B)(iv).

-28 See Rule 14.11(i)(6).
+29 See Rule 14.11(i)(6).

-29 See Rule 14.11(i)(7).
+See Rule 14.11(i)(7).

-Finally, this proposal and the statements or representations herein regarding the limitations on portfolio holdings or reference assets, dissemination and availability of index, reference asset, and intraday indicative values, and the applicability of Exchange listing rules are substantively identical to those statements and representations included in the Original Approval and the descriptions of the portfolio or reference assets are substantially similar to those included in the Original Approval.
-The only difference between this proposal and the Original Approval is that the defined outcome period is three years as opposed to one year in the Original Approval and the buffer level that the Funds intend to achieve, neither of which the Exchange believes to be substantive because they relate only to the investment objective of the Funds.
+listing rules are substantively identical to those statements and representations included in the Original Approval and the descriptions of the portfolio or reference assets are substantially similar to those included in the Original Approval.
+The only substantive difference between this proposal and the Original Approval is that this proposal would allow the Funds to hold S&P 500 FLEX Options, while the Original Approval only allowed for FLEX Options on the S&P 500 Index.
+31 As noted above, there is significant liquidity in the components of the S&P 500 Index, options on the S&P 500 Index, and options on SPY, and, as such, allowing the Funds to hold FLEX Options referencing SPY raises no additional substantive issues for the Commission to review as compared to allowing the comparable funds from the Original Approval to hold FLEX Options referencing the S&P 500 Index.
 As such, the Exchange believes the proposed rule change will not significantly affect the protection of investors or the public interest because the proposal contains no new issues that the Commission has not previously contemplated.